 02:02 – Recognizing that listening is much more complex than he originally considered drew him to research listening as a behavior attitude within social support in close relationships.

-06:47 – Graham sharing his thoughts on how he perceived the art of listening as happening in the field of communication.
+06:47 – Graham shared his thoughts on how he perceived the art of listening as happening in the field of communication.
 When in fact, listening is a multi-disciplinary field approached differently by various experts.

 11:27 – Talking about his book called ‘Handbook of Listening’.
 And how Listening is not approached in just one way.